DanielleDaly/portfolio-project-4/README.md

 ### As a user I want to be able to view the most recent recipes on the homepage, so I can see if there are any recipes that I am interested in

 - A selection of the latest recipes are displayed on the homepage so that the user can see the most recent additions to the website.
-- For each recipe in this section the user can view an image of the recipe, the recipe title, the cooking time, how many people the recipe will serve and a short description of the recipe.
+- For each recipe in this section the user can view an image of the recipe, the recipe title, the cooking time, how many people the recipe will serve, the time and date the recipe was added, the number of likes the recipe has received and a short description of the recipe.
-- Each recipe on the home page contains a "READ MORE" buttton which will bring the user to the full recipe page.
+- Each recipe on the home page contains a "View More" link to the full-recipe.
+The recipe image and title also contain a link to the full-recipe.

 ### As a user I want to be able to view full recipe details, so that I can find out more about a particular recipe

-- Full recipes can be accessed by clicking on the "Recipes" link in the Navigation Bar, and clicking on a recipe.
-- They can also be accessed by clicking on the "READ MORE" button on an individual recipe on the homepage.
+- Full recipe details can be accessed by clicking on a recipe listing on the homepage or recipes page.
-- Users can click on a recipe on the "All Recipes" page to view full recipe details and instructions.
+- Each recipe listing contains 3 links to that recipe.
+These are located in the recipe image, the recipe title and the 'view more' link.

 ### As a user I want to be able to access a list of all recipes from the homepage, so that I can browse recipes for inspiration